Alfonso Rivas Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Phillies' 4.03 team ERA ranks 11th across all league pitching staffs.

-- The righty's most recent appearance was on Wednesday against the Atlanta Braves, when he threw six innings, surrendering two earned runs while giving up six hits.
+- In his most recent appearance on Saturday against the New York Mets, the right-hander tossed seven innings, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.